mrcjkb/telescope-manix/README.md

 > **Note**
 >
-> This plugin may work with older Neovim versions,
+> - This plugin may work with older Neovim versions,
 >   but is only tested with the latest stable version and nightly.
+>
+> - Manix has not been maintained in a while.
+>   There is [a fork](https://github.com/lecoqjacob/manix) that appears to be active.

 ## Installation